 The specialist doctor will ask you about your symptoms and general health.
-You may have some of the following tests:
+You may have some of the following tests.

-A doctor who specialises in analysing cells (called a pathologist) looks at the sample under a microscope for cancer cells.
+A doctor who specialises in analysing cells is called a pathologist.
+They look at the sample under a microscope to check for cancer cells.